 Checking the Bite

 It may take about 10 minutes for the cement to set.
-Once it sets, your dentist checks your bite and if necessary make some small adjustments to ensure that your new dental crown functions properly.
+Once it sets, your emergency dentist checks your bite and if necessary make some small adjustments to ensure that your new dental crown functions properly.

 Now that you have your new dental crown working properly, your dentist gives you some post-operative instructions to help you maintain your dental crown for a long time.